 the current list have been contacted and are presently

 registered and willing to serve.
-Note that any Scout may work with any counselor, regardless of
+The list is Council-wide - any Scout may work with any counselor,

 the "Troop Only" column, he or she has asked to work

-now get the list in three different sort orders:
+The list can be downloaded in three different sort orders:

 NOTE: In order to protect the data on the list from being